Robin Lennox: Medical career

 Lennox graduated from the DeGroote School of Medicine at McMaster University in 2015 and completed her residency in family medicine in 2017.
 Lennox specializes in addiction medicine.
-She has worked with the Shelter Health Network and was medical director for the supervised consumption service at the YWCA, as well as co-head of the substance use service at St. Joseph's Healthcare Hamilton.
+She has worked with the Shelter Health Network and was medical director for the supervised consumption site at the YWCA, as well as co-head of the substance use service at St. Joseph's Healthcare Hamilton.
 She served on the City of Hamilton's public health sub-committee.

 Political career

 Lennox was nominated to be the Ontario NDP candidate in Hamilton Centre on February 3, 2025, shortly before the election.
 Hamilton Centre was the riding of former NDP leader Andrea Horwath, who went on to become Mayor of Hamilton.
 In the general election, she defeated incumbent Sarah Jama, who won the riding for the NDP in a by-election in 2023.
 Jama ran as an independent, after being removed from the party.

+With the Ontario NDP Caucus, Lennox is the Shadow Minister for Mental Health and Addiction, with responsibility for Primary Care.
+She also serves as a member of the Social Policy Committee.

+As an advocate for universal pharmacare, Lennox put forward a Private Members' Motion in 2025 to expand the Ontario Drug Benefit eligibility to include all Ontarians, regardless of age or employment status.
+Lennox also tabled legislation including the Save a Life Act (Bill 121) to co-locate naloxone kits with automated external defibrillators in public spaces.